 Tips for Successfully Pairings Wines with Chocolate

-- When pairing wines with chocolate, your best bet is to match lighter, more elegant flavored chocolates with lighter-bodied wines; likewise, the stronger the chocolate, the more full-bodied the wine should be.
+- Tip #2: Opt for similar style and weight.
+When pairing wines with chocolate, try to match lighter, more elegant flavored chocolates with lighter-bodied wines; likewise, the stronger the chocolate, the more full-bodied the wine should be.
 For example, a bittersweet chocolate tends to pair well with an intense, in-your-face California Zinfandel or even a tannin-driven Cabernet Sauvignon.
-The darker the chocolate the more tannins it will display.
-However when you pair this darker chocolate up with a wine that has stout tannins, the chocolate will often overshadow or cancel out the wine's tannins on the palate and allow more fruit to show through.
+The darker the chocolate the more dry, tannin texture it will display.
+However, when you pair this darker chocolate up with a wine that also boasts stouter tannin structure, the chocolate will often overshadow or cancel out the wine's tannins on the palate and allow more of the vinous fruit to show through.

-Dark or bittersweet chocolates need a wine that offers a roasted, slightly robust flavor itself, with perhaps a hint of its own chocolate notes.
-Cabs and Zinfandels have a history of perfecting the dark chocolate match, resulting in an unparalleled tasting combination.
-A Cabernet Sauvignon or a Zinfandel (try Ancient Peaks Zinfandel), Rancho Zabaco or Ridge) will more than fill your chocolate pairing expectations.
+Dark or bittersweet chocolates, with higher cacao content (by definition dark chocolate contains a minimum of 35% cocoa solids) call for a wine that offers a fuller body, robust aromas and intense flavor sketches with bold fruit and perhaps its own smidge of indigenous chocolatey nuances.
+Zinfandels with their dense fruit, energetic spice and often higher alcohol levels enjoy a long legacy of handling dark chocolate delights exceptionally well.
+Case in point, California's notable wine growing region of Lodi, places a high priority on Zinfandel and chocolate pairings in their annual Wine & Chocolate weekends.
+The bold structure of Cabernet Sauvignon and full-bodied profile often wearing juicy black fruit and noticeably defined tannin makes a natural pairing for the decidedly drier style of darker chocolate-themes.
 Also consider a Pinot Noir or a Merlot to handle dark chocolate around the 55% cocoa mark.
 Banyuls, a fortified favorite from Southern France, may present the ultimate in wine and dark chocolate pairings.
 The full-bodied flavors often hosting their own chocolate nuances, thanks to the Grenache grapes, mirror the palate textures of dark chocolate and produce a sensational pairing synergy that's hard to beat.
 Along the fortified themes, give a Tawny or Vintage Port a go to offer a well-weighted, complementary character to a dark chocolate dessert or truffle.